-A graduate reform committee considers the assessment results in evaluating and revising the requirements and curricula for the English M.A. and Ph.D. programs, and a graduate professionalization committee as well as the Director and Assistant Director of the Graduate Program in English consider the results in planning and implementing professionalization activities for students in those programs.
-Currently, the department vice chair takes the results (along with the specific research needs and interests of current graduate students) into consideration when scheduling and assigning graduate classes, and the DGS and ADGS use the results to improve their strategies for advising current students and for disseminating information about the M.A. and Ph.D. programs to current and prospective students.
-The DGS and ADGS are scheduled to submit a report on the program assessment findings and their applications to the department chair, college dean, and university provost by the end of June, 2023.
+In the past, a graduate reform committee has considered program review results in evaluating and revising the requirements and curricula for the English M.A. and Ph.D. programs, and a graduate professionalization committee as well as the Director and Assistant Director of the Graduate Program in English have considered the results in planning and implementing professionalization activities for students in those programs.
+More recently, the department's associate chair has taken the results (along with the specific research needs and interests of current graduate students) into consideration when scheduling and assigning graduate classes, and the DGS and ADGS have also used the results to improve their strategies for advising current students and for disseminating information about the M.A. and Ph.D. programs to current and prospective students.